Our Priorities

 MedTech Europe welcomes advances in the assessment of medical technology innovations, and the appropriate rewarding of the value these innovations bring.
 The assessment of the value of medical technologies should take place using tools that are appropriate to the nature of the sector and its innovation model.

-In specific cases, HTA can be used to assess a medical technology, for specific purposes and at specific times and implemented to address the specific country needs.
+In certain instances, HTA can be used to assess a medical technology, for specific purposes, at specific times and to address specific country needs.
 This reflects the decentralised and localised market access model, well-suited for Member States’ decision-making.

 *HTAi reference